yochaigal/cairn/wip/2e/dungeon-seeds.md

 ## Overview

 - Establish a theme
 - Find inspiration
 - Use examples from real life
 - Location
 - Setting
 - Entrance
 - Construction
 - History
 - Original Use
 - Create the map
 - Do it however you can do it
-  - Be ready to change it - a lot
+- Be ready to change it- a lot
 - Stock the rooms
 - [we'll get there]
 - Good Keying
 - Put everything in maps (dimension, exits)
 - Numbering
 - Start with what matters most
 - Be specific
 - Ignore boring stuff
 - Only say what's happening _now_
 - Don't assume
 - Don't tell the PCs how they feel

 ## Principles

-_Emphasize putting the power in the player's hands to make their own decisions, so that their choices have the greatest possible impact._
+_Emphasize creating opportunities for players to make their own decisions, so that their choices have the greatest possible impact._

-### Entrances/Exits

-  - Create multiple entrances and exits and add meaningful information to doorways to to help players avoid feeling railroaded.

 ### Purpose

-  - Demonstrate the original inhabitants, design, or goal of the dungeon.
+- Demonstrate signs of the original inhabitants, design, or goal of the dungeon.
 Displays its age and current use.
-  - Consider was it used for, and what is it used for now.
+- Consider was the dungeon was used for, and what is it used for now.
-  - Identify what it was designed to keep out.
+- What was the dungeon designed to keep out?
+What was it designed to keep _in_?

 ### Levels

-  - Can represent danger gradation and thematic intent.
+- Levels in a dungeon should represent increased danger as well as thematic intent.
-  - Should push the players to balance the risk of continuing with the potential reward.
+- Each level should push the players to weight the balance of a potential reward vs the risk of continuing on.

 ### Layout

-  - Incorporate loops for non-linear exploration.
+- Create multiple entrances and exits.
+Add meaningful information to doorways to to help players avoid feeling railroaded.
-  - Avoid tree-like structures with dead ends.
+- Offer multiple routes between rooms and incorporate loops, but avoid creating tree-like structures with unnecessary dead ends.
-  - Form a network of interconnected rooms and corridors.
-  - Allows for interesting strategies, especially with combat and ambushes
+- Design choke points and other tactical opportunities to allow for interesting combat tactics.
+- Provide hiding spots for the players to gather information discreetly and allows them to exploit a dungeon's geography.

 ### Verticality

-  - Makes mapping more complex... but also more fun
-  - Add tall rooms, and climbable structures.
+- Make your rooms tall and create climbable structures.
-  - Give players things to drop on to/from
+- Give players things to drop on to/from.
-  - Lets them go up and over, instead of just pushing through
+- Make paths that let PCs go up and over, instead of just pushing through.

 ### Secret Areas

 - Design hidden zones for players to discover.
-  - Provide subtle clues that say "something is off here"
+- Provide subtle clues that say "something is off here" and "warning: death lies ahead."
-  - Have at least one place that the players may never find
+- Have at least one place that the players may never find.
+Make it worth it.

-### Room Varieties
+### Rooms

 - Vary room shapes, sizes, and functions.
-  - Use architectural motifs to connect rooms thematically.
+- Use architectural motifs to connect rooms thematically and provide a hint of what's to come.
-  - Should be easy to describe, map, and recall.
+- Room descriptions should be easy to map and recall.

-### Tactical Areas

-  - Include zones that offer strategic advantages.
-  - Design choke points, elevated spots, and other tactical features.
-  - Provides a means for players to gather information discreetly.

 ### Treasure

-  - Ensure there's something valuable to seek.
+- Ensure there's always something valuable to seek!
+That doesn't always mean gold.
 - Offer diverse forms of treasure, including knowledge, allies, trade goods, and artifacts.
-  - Infuse narrative elements into the treasure.
+- Add narrative elements, so that some treasure has a greater narrative significance than monetary value.

 ### Challenges

-- Monsters and obstacles are another way to tell the dungeon's story.
+- Monsters and obstacles are another way to inform the party of the dungeon's story.

-### Dangers

 - Try to create a sense of peril without making obstacles seem unbeatable.
 - Overtly dangerous areas and creatures should be obvious.
-  - Create combat encounters that can be avoided with critical thinking.
+- Create combat encounters that can be avoided with critical thinking or problem solving.

-### Paths

-  - Offer multiple routes.
-  - Allow them to exploit a dungeon's geography.
-  - Should offer a balance between branching routes and obvious linearity.

 ### Interactions

 - Include NPCs for the players to engage with.
-  - Use Factions to deepen the dungeon's narrative and offer role-playing opportunities.
+These characters should _want_ to stay in the dungeon.
+- Create factions with their own goals and agendas.
+- Factions should interact with one another, as well as the PCs.

 ## Establish a Theme